 In today’s society, tension headaches are increasing at an alarming rate.
 Forward head posture used to be something that was diagnosed on people who spent many hours on the computer.
 With mobile devices and more people leaning over tiny screens, tension headaches are occurring more frequently, in more people and at much younger ages.

-Forward head posture and cause some muscles in your head and neck to weaken while it causes other to become more painful and tight.
+Forward head posture can cause some muscles in your head and neck to weaken while it causes other to become more painful and tight.
 Those tight, overworked muscles can refer pain into the facial region, which then excites the trigeminal nerve and can throw trigger a headache.
-These overworked, overused or damaged muscles muscles develop scar tissue and deep adhesions which can then further cause misalignment and misfiring of the muscles.
-These misfiring muscles can also have the tendency to prevent your teeth from hitting together correctly.